 The data from the hospital showed a gap between what the staff were doing and patients/family members prevalent perception that are getting no valuable information at all from the hospital staff.

 The study uncovered that when patients do have a face-to-face meeting with a doctor in the quiet of the office, they almost always feel that they have been given valuable information, even if they are unhappy with the answers or want to seek a second opinion.
+A video session between the site coordinator and the patient is good, but not a replacement for face-to-face interaction in decentralized clinical trials.

 The key seems to be the setting of how the information is provided and not the quality or essence of the information itself.